netnic0/wallbox-local/doc/mqtt.md

 - connected: `true` if the wallbox is connected to e-Mobility, else `false`
 - charging: `true` if a charging session is on-going, else `false`
 - energy: the amount of energy for the current charging session, in Wh
+- intensity: the current intensity for the charging session, in A
 - tid: the transaction ID of the current charging session, or `0` if not charging
 - temperature: the internal temperature of the wallbox, in celsius